afnanmmir/AfnansNotes/content/notes/Search.md

 #### Priorities for Known-Item Search
 I believe that speed is the most important priority for known-item search.
 If users know exactly what they want, they want to reach it pretty much immediately.

-I also think instant accessiblity is important.
+I also think instant accessibility is important.
 This means that the search engine should be accessible from anywhere with something like a keyboard shortcut.
 In general, I should not have to take my hands off of the keyboard to access it or to navigate it.

 ### Question-Answering Search